I Quit Coffee to Cure My Anxiety

-Putting down my coffee cup in search of serenity
+I put down my coffee cup in search of serenity.

 Posted Jun 30, 2011

 I've been able to quit coffee a few times, but it's never lasted very long.
 My most successful break from coffee happened eight years ago.
-I was acting and waiting tables at the time, and leading up to my coffee detox, I remember asking another waitress who was in graduate school to be a social worker if she thought I had Generalized Anxiety Disorder because I was so anxious.
+I was acting and waiting tables at the time.
+Leading up to my coffee detox, I remember asking another waitress who was in graduate school to be a social worker if she thought I had Generalized Anxiety Disorder because I was so anxious.
 All.
 The.
 Time.
 Or maybe I just drank too much coffee?